 Note that in case where the corresponding clique tree is a chain the resulting complexity reduces to $O(M \cdot N^{\tau+1} \cdot {R})$.
-We complete our discussion by giving an alternative view on the computational complexity in that case (with $\tau = 1$, $R \sim M^2$) which shows the connection to the conventional junction tree algorithm.
+At this point we would like to give an alternative view on the computational complexity in that case (with $\tau = 1$, $R \sim M^2$) which shows the connection to the conventional junction tree algorithm.
 Namely, the constraint message passing algorithm (Algorithm \ref{algLAMP2}) can be seen as a conventional message passing on a clique tree (for the mapping $F$ in Problem \ref{mainproblem}) without auxiliary variables, but where the size of the state space for each variable $y_i$ is increased from $N$ to $N \cdot M$.
 Then Proposition \ref{PropositionDP} guarantees an exact inference in time of the order $O(M \cdot (N \cdot M)^{\tau+1})$.
 The summation constraints with respect to the auxiliary variables can be ensured by extending the corresponding potential functions $f_{C_i}$ to take on $-\infty$ forbidding inconsistent state transitions between individual variables.
 The same observation holds also for message passing on factor graphs.
 To summarise, we can remove the global dependencies (imposed by the mapping $H$ in Problem \ref{mainproblem}) reducing the overall treewidth by introducing auxiliary variables, but pay a price that the size of the label space becomes a function of the graph size ($R$ is usually dependent on $M$).
-If $R$ grows only polynomially with $M$ -- which is true in many cases -- we can perform exact inference in polynomial time.